micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [Stay in] - 待在家里  To remain at home or indoors, rather than going out.
 #### [Return to Q Index](#section1)

-## <a name="question6"></a>Q6:   Please give me an example including "charge late fees","loacal rental store","membership card","to order in".
-Storys
+## <a name="question6"></a>Q6:   Please give me an example including "charge late fees","loacal rental store","membership card","to order in". story-style

 #### A6:
    Amidst the soft glow of candlelight, the couple decided to [order in] a delectable meal from their favorite [local rental store], which, besides renting movies, also offered exquisite cuisine.
 As they savored each bite and gazed into each other's eyes, they promised to always return their rented items on time, ensuring their [membership card] would never be burdened with [late fees], as their love remained free from any obligations.